 Ingredients

-1 tablespoon unsalted butter ( or Earth Balance vegan sticks)
+- 1 tablespoon unsalted butter or plant butter

-2-3 tablespoons fresh chopped herbs – parsley, chives, thyme, oregano, chervil, rosemary, combine as you please
+- 3 tablespoons fresh chopped herbs – parsley chives, thyme, oregano, chervil, rosemary, combine as you please

-1) Place potatoes in a large saucepan with salted cold water.
-Bring to almost a boil, turn down and simmer on low until tender with pierced with a sharp knife tip.
+- Place potatoes in a large saucepan with salted cold water.
+Bring to almost a boil, turn down and simmer on low until tender with pierced with a sharp knife tip, about 18 minutes.

 Those look amazing!
 I just picked up some beautiful little potatoes at the farmers market.
 I’ll have to give this a try!
 Thanks!